StevenDixonDev/TrainScheduler/README.md

 ## Things I learned

-- I had to do a ton of research on the Shinkansen to figure out how the schedules worked
+- I had to do a ton of research on the Shinkansen
-- Firebase make auth easy if you set it up right
+- Firebase makes auth easy if you set it up right
 - Video editing is not my strong suite
-- code splitting is interesting
+- Code splitting is interesting
 - Math is hard sometimes

 ## Things to note